 Since its inception in 1992, triOS College has prepared over 30,000 job-ready graduates for rewarding careers.
 Students receive a career-focused approach to education and receive internships with most programs.

-triOS is registered as a Private Career College under the Private Career Colleges Act of Ontario, 2005.
+triOS is registered as a Career College under the Ontario Career Colleges Act, 2005, 2005.

 For further information, please send an email to communications@trios.com.